Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida Stats and Trends

-- This year, the Gators won ATS in their only game as an underdog of 14 points or more.
+- Florida has played seven games, with three wins against the spread.

-- Florida's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Florida's games this year have gone over the point total two times in seven opportunities (28.6%).

-- Florida is 3-4 against the spread and 4-3 overall when the team records more than 6.6 points.
+- When Florida scores more than 6.6 points, it is 3-4 against the spread and 4-3 overall.

-- When Florida picks up more than 209.1 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Florida amasses more than 209.1 yards, the team is 3-4 against the spread and 4-3 overall.

-- The Gators have turned the ball over three more times (13 total) than the Bulldogs have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.